PROJECT-CDMATH/CDMATH/README.md

 CDMATH
 ======

 CDMATH is a CFD toolbox designed for numerical analysts who work on the representation of thermal-hydraulics and who would prefer to focus on high-level computation.
+The software is maintained and used by [CDMATH](http://cdmath.jimdo.com), a collaborative workgroup with the same name.

 Download CDMATH